kitschpatrol/tldraw-cli/readme.md

 This is a very minimal implementation.
 Current plans for future improvements include the following:

 - Add save button to local tldraw
+- Accept globs and optimize batch processing with a single puppeteer instance
 - Add CLI tests
 - Implement the ability to export specific pages as separate image files
 - Add an option flag to set dpi when exporting to a bitmap format